pprince/collector-challenge-v0.2/README.md

 Welcome to the Trackmob Coding Challenge!

-When you are collecting finances to charge client, you should care with monthly frequency and payment day.
+When you are collecting finances to charge customers, you should care with monthly frequency and payment day.
 We have prepared a simple database schema to model this.
-Given a date an algorithm needs to calculate if it is possible or not to charge in the current month.
+Given a date, an algorithm needs to calculate if it is possible or not to charge in the current month.

+Frequency examples:
+frequency 0 is an unique payment frequency 1 is monthly payment frequency 2 is bimonthly payment and so on...

 ##Rules:
-- Frequency unique(0) should be charged only one time in the first month.
+- Frequency unique(frequency = 0) should be charged only one time
+in the first month.
 - If date is higher than payment day, then it must not be charged.

+Consider that the collection period starts on the first month.
 We don't handle if it is already collected or not.

 We've set up some basic infrastructure with rspec, sqlite and the